swapmasterx/PvZCubedMod-2.1.0/README.md

 # Plants vs. Zombies Cubed

-Plants vs. Zombies Cubed aims to bring as many characters from the Plants vs. Zombies franchise to Minecraft.
+Plants vs. Zombies Cubed aims to bring various pieces of content and characters from the Plants vs. Zombies franchise to Minecraft.

 ## Requirements